Consolidating your debts comes with a number of benefits but, as always, there are things to consider too.

-Although the simplicity of a debt consolidation loan is one of its main attractions, it’s important to keep in mind that there is the odd drawback too – we’ll delve into these shortly.
+Although this may sound like an attractive option, it’s important to keep in mind that there are drawbacks too – we’ll delve into these shortly.

-We’ve just explained one of the benefits of a debt consolidation loan; it’s simplicity.
-Not only does removing the hassle of juggling multiple lenders with different terms and dates make your life much easier, but it can really help with your budgeting too.
+We’ve just explained one of the benefits of a debt consolidation loan is the fact it removes the hassle of juggling multiple lenders with different terms and dates, which can help with budgeting.